digitalbias/digitalbias.github.io/_pages/writing.md

   overlay_image: /images/writing.png
   caption: "Photo credit: [Cursive, by A. Birkan ÇAGHAN](https://www.flickr.com/photos/birkancaghan/24574037480)"
 ---
-Since I was in High School I've been writing one thing or another.
-I've only submitted to have anything I've written once, and that was because it was part of the assignment, however, I'm looking to change that.

-I mostly write science fiction and fantasy, with some super-hero stuff thrown in for good measure.
-However, I also enjoy writing non-fiction.
-Below you can see what I'm currently working on, and when I have time, I'll post another page with past works in case somebody wants to read the terrible stuff I've written in the past.
+Since high school, I've been writing various works, primarily science fiction, fantasy, and superhero stories, alongside non-fiction.
+I recently earned an honorable mention from Writers of the Future, a significant milestone in my writing journey.
+I've only submitted work once before, as part of an assignment, but I'm now focused on sharing more of my writing.

-I'd also like to write up an article on what I use and how I do my writing.
-Tools, process, habits.
-In other words "the works".
+Below are my current projects, with monthly updates to keep this page fresh.
+I also plan to write an article detailing my writing tools, process, and habits.

 ## Current Projects

-Below you can see what I'm currently working on and where they are at.
-I'll update these every month, just to keep this fresh.

-**Last update:** 2019 March 19
+**Last update:** October 19, 2025

+### The Manticore's Shadow

+**One-word summary**: Redemption

+**Single sentence description**: A fantasy thriller about an elven soldier defying orders to battle a magician controlling manticores and redeem his family's honor.

+- First draft: <progress value="51800" max="51800"></progress>
+- First edit: <progress value="0" max="66"></progress>

+First draft completed; preparing for initial editorial pass.

+### Faultline

+**Single sentence description**: A sci-fi thriller about ex-Ranger Cole McKnight using ley line powers to battle a corporate conspiracy involving portal attacks on an alien realm.

+- First draft: <progress value="60000" max="60000"></progress>
+- First edit: <progress value="0" max="66"></progress>

+First draft completed in October 2025; preparing for initial editorial pass.
+Submitted to ARK Press for consideration.

 ### MBA Essentials

-**Single sentence description**: Sketchnotes with commentary on what I learned while earning my MBA.
+**Single sentence description**: Sketchnotes with commentary on lessons learned during my MBA.

 - First draft: <progress value="250" max="300"></progress>

-Hard to judge the progress, but I'm reviewing the images.
-I've completed three of the classes for the first semester.
-That leaves three more semesters to edit.
-You can sign up for a [sample chapter][mba_notebook].
+Currently reviewing images, with three classes from the first semester completed.
+Three semesters remain for editing.
+Sign up for a [sample chapter][mba_notebook].

-What is still left: I have 2 more images to update and then the text for every one of the classes with their descriptions still to do.
+**Remaining tasks**: Update 2 more images and write text descriptions for all classes.

 ### Rift Walker

-**Single sentence description**: A science fiction-fantasy thriller about a twenty-something man who teams up with justice wielding dimension hoppers to rescue his brother's abducted newborn baby.
+**Single sentence description**: A sci-fi/fantasy thriller about a twenty-something man teaming up with dimension-hopping vigilantes to rescue his brother's abducted newborn.

 - First draft: <progress value="95500" max="95500"></progress>
-- First edit: <progress value="25" max="66"></progress>
+- First edit: <progress value="30" max="66"></progress>

+Editing is progressing; aiming to complete the first editorial pass soon.

 ### Growing in Faith

-**Single sentence description**: A gospel-centered book on practical ways we can increase our faith in Jesus Christ.
+**Single sentence description**: A gospel-centered guide on practical ways to strengthen faith in Jesus Christ.

-I've sent this to an editor and I'm just waiting for her to get back to me.

 - First draft: <progress value="30000" max="30000"></progress>
-- First edit: <progress value="0" max="66"></progress>
+- First edit: <progress value="10" max="66"></progress>

-<script async id='_ck_69719' src='https://forms.convertkit.com/69719?v=5'></script>
+Received feedback from the editor and started revisions.

 ### SOLID Finances

-**Single sentence description**: A principle centered book on how to organize your finances so you can weather the storms of life.
+**Single sentence description**: A principle-based guide to organizing finances to withstand life's challenges.

-Rift walker edit needs to complete before editing this.

 - First draft: <progress value="100" max="100"></progress>
 - First edit: <progress value="0" max="66"></progress>

+Awaiting completion of Rift Walker edits before starting this.

 ## Past Projects

 ### Imperial Champion

-**Single sentence description**: A fantasy thriller about a callow youth who struggles to prove his innocence after being framed for the murder of the emperor.
+**Single sentence description**: A fantasy thriller about a young man framed for the emperor's murder, fighting to prove his innocence.

-I began writing this when I was in Brandon Sanderson's writing class at BYU in 2013.
-I worked through about 50% of the story and then found I had written myself into a bit of a corner.
-It's totally salvageable, but I lost interest and decided to give it a bit of a rest from it.
-When the first draft of Rift Walker is completed I'll return to this, reread it and then begin working on it again.

-Once the first editorial pass is done on Rift Walker I'll do an editorial pass on this and see what I can do to make it workable.
+Started in Brandon Sanderson's 2013 BYU writing class.
+Wrote 50% but hit a plot snag.
+Plan to revisit after Rift Walker's first edit, reassess, and continue drafting.

 ### Change Reaction

-**Single sentence description**: A science-fiction/super hero action story about a college freshman who is plunged into a world of corporate suppression and human augmentation.
+**Single sentence description**: A sci-fi/superhero story about a college freshman entangled in corporate suppression and human augmentation.

-Came up with the idea with two friends of mine in high school.
-We co-wrote a number of chapters.
-After years in the drawer I pulled out the idea and wrote it for NaNoWriMo in 2004.

-Status?
-Needs a lot of polish before it's even decent.
-There are parts when I just summarized what I wanted to happened instead of actually writing the scenes.

-Fiction-wise, this will probably be the third book I tackle, after Rift Walker and Imperial Champion.
-I expect it to be somewhere around 80K words.
+Conceived with friends in high school, co-wrote chapters, and later revisited for NaNoWriMo 2004.
+Needs significant revision, with summarized sections requiring full scenes.
+Will tackle after Rift Walker and Imperial Champion, targeting ~80,000 words.

 ## Project Ideas

-* Idiot IoT: Book that teaches how to use the Nerves to create simple but useful hardware based on the Raspberry Pi and the Beagle Boards
+* Idiot IoT: A book teaching how to use Nerves for simple, practical hardware projects with Raspberry Pi and Beagle Boards.

 [mba_notebook]: /mba_notebook/